Colin Wright Interview – Founder of ExileLifestyle.com

 But I Am Not Done Yet, I Have Some Other Things I am Working On

-I’ll keep running the blog for the foreseeable future, and I’ve got a few other publishing projects underway.
+I’ll keep running the website for the foreseeable future, and I’ve got a few other publishing projects underway.

 I’ve also got a company called Ebookling that’s doing really well right out of the gate, and I’m hoping that takes off in a big way.